Steve Jobs: An Extraordinary Career

 "I have always said if there ever came a day when I could no longer meet my duties and expectations as Apple’s CEO, I would be the first to let you know," Jobs said in a letter announcing his resignation.
 "Unfortunately, that day has come."

+In October 2011, Jobs passed away at the age of 56 due to complications related to pancreatic cancer.
 Jobs once described himself as a "hopeless romantic" who just wanted to make a difference.
 Quite appropriately like the archetypal romantic hero who reaches for greatness but fails, only to find wisdom and maturity in exile, an older, wiser Steve Jobs returned triumphant to save his kingdom.